venkatram64/spring-work-micro-services/README.md

 Steps create following two tables

-step 1: create database schema as "db_posts" in mysql workbench or CREATE SCHEMA `db_posts_new` ;
+step 1: create database schema as "db_posts_new" in mysql workbench or CREATE SCHEMA `db_posts_new` ;

 step 2: in above schema create following tables